 The information below is a short summary of the key things to remember from the Scottish Outdoor Access Code.
-The Seasonal Advice page gives information on how to stay safe during lambing time.
+The Seasonal Advice page gives information on safe dog walking during lambing time.

 Please also check out the dog blog page for Blue's autumn adventures.

 The Access Code says:

 Access rights apply to people walking dogs as long as their dogs are kept under proper control.
 Your main responsibilities are:

 - Never let your dog worry or attack farm animals.

 - Don't take your dog into fields where there are lambs, calves or other young farm animals.